nuclia/nucliadb/.proposals/records/index-scaling-v1.md

     ReadReplicator-- sync GCS files --->Disk
 ```

-`write in progress` events notify the reader replica that the current shard it maintains is stale
+`write in progress` events notify the IndexNodeReaderReplica that the current shard it maintains is stale

-### Reader "replicas"
+### IndexNodeReaderReplica

-To start off, this proposal suggests we implement reader replicas with a
+To start off, this proposal suggests we implement IndexNodeReaderReplicas with a
 stateless architecture consistent hashing keyring distribution.

 Benefits: